onayeri/SAMHDA_Summary/README.md

 In this process I will be creating the following:
 - Using Jupyter Notebook to utilize Pandas and Python to perform ETL on the SAMHDA CSV file
+- Use cloud service AWS to tranform the CSV to make the data available via URL
 - Visual Studiocode: HTML, JavaScript, CSS, Google Chrome
 - [Tableau Public](https://public.tableau.com/app/profile/olivia.nayeri/viz/MentalHealthDemographics/2020SubstanceAbuseandMentalHealthDemoDashboard#1)
 ---